Tutorials3 min read

 How to Photograph Ice Cream and Desserts: A Melt-Proof Checklist

 Desserts sell on texture and shine, but they melt fast.
-Use this restaurant checklist to shoot ice cream and desserts quickly and cleanly on a phone.
+Use this restaurant checklist to shoot ice cream, sundaes, cakes, and pastries quickly and cleanly on a phone.

 TL;DR